 Wall Slides with Upward Rotation & Lift-Off

 So let’s do one more.
-When starting to raise up, your scapulars are turning on.
-Your stance should not be too wide and your hands are just shoulder-width apart.
+When starting to rise, your scapulars are turning on.
+Your stance should not be too wide, and your hands are just shoulder-width apart.

 For your guide to eliminating your shoulder pain for good, check out the Shoulder Pain Solved program here!